The Highest Restaurant in North America is in Colorado: 6 Things to Know

 Colorado is known for setting all sorts of records; now, we have the highest restaurant in North America.
 Before you think about putting it on your bucket list, check the list.

-This restaurant takes highfalutin to a whole new level.
-It's been closed due to the pandemic and for some renovations, but they're back to bring you "top shelf" cuisine in Colorado.
+This Colorado restaurant takes highfalutin to a whole new level.
+It had been closed because of the pandemic and for some renovations, but they returned in winter 2023 to bring you "top shelf" cuisine in Colorado.
 Brace yourself.

 THE RESTAURANT'S TRANSLATION

 IL Rifugio translates to "the shelter."
 You would definitely need shelter if you were caught at 12,456 feet without the proper attire.